FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

     "title": "Built-in rules packages",
     "linkTitle": "Built-in rules packages",
     "weight": "290"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> ships with several predefined rules packages.
-These packages contain rules used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> as part of the standard functionality of the product.
+}{{< SecureTransport/componentshortname  >}} ships with several predefined rules packages.
+These packages contain rules used by {{< SecureTransport/componentshortname  >}} as part of the standard functionality of the product.
 Because these rules and packages are part of the product, it is very important that you do not delete or modify the rules or the rules packages.
 This topic provides a list of the built-in packages and explains their uses.

 ## Streaming